 3. Asking the Client the Right Questions

 The best way to determine whether or not deep tissue massage is right for the client is to ask them the right questions.
-Determining what they’re seeking relief for—and most importantly, what methods of relief they’ve sought already—can help aid your conversation.
-Here are some questions you should make sure to ask:
+Determine what specifically they’re seeking relief for, but also what methods of relief they’ve sought already.
+Here are some questions you might want to ask:

 - Have you been to a massage therapist before?